brandonhenricks/serilog-enrichers-sqlexception/README.md

 6. **Error Categorization**: Maps 50+ error numbers to logical categories and user/system classification
 7. **Retry Guidance**: Analyzes error types to provide retry recommendations with strategy and timing
 8. **Severity Mapping**: Converts SQL Server Class values (1-25) to human-readable severity levels
-9. **OpenTelemetry Integration**: Optionally translates properties to OTel semantic conventions and emits ActivityEvents
+9. **OpenTelemetry Integration**: Optionally translates properties to OTel semantic conventions
 10. **Safe Property Addition**: Uses `AddPropertyIfAbsent()` to avoid overwriting existing properties

 > **Note on Deadlock Graphs**: SQL Server does not include deadlock graph XML in the `SqlException` error message.
 Deadlock graphs are only available in the SQL Server error log when trace flags 1204 or 1222 are enabled.
 This enricher detects deadlock errors (1205) but cannot extract the graph data from the exception itself.